Instant Pot Potatoes – A complete guide

 Can you cook potatoes too long?

 Yes.
-It is possible to over-cook a potato.
-If you allow the potato to cook too long they become dry and less flavorful.
+It is possible to overcook a potato.
+If you allow the potato to cook too long, they become dry and less flavorful.

 How much water do you need to steam potatoes?

-When using the Instant Pot to steam potatoes the amount of water needed varies by the size of the Instant pot, not the number of potatoes.
-For a 6-qt Instant Pot use 1 cup of water and for an 8-qt use 1.5 cups of water.
+When using the Instant Pot to steam potatoes, the amount of water needed varies by the size of the Instant Pot, not the number of potatoes.
+For a 6-qt Instant Pot, use 1 cup of water, and for an 8-qt, use 1.5 cups of water.

 Potatoes in an instant pot after cooking with a fork poking into one of the potatoes to check if it is done.